numbat-metrics/numbat-emitter/README.md

 ### value

 Number.
 Optional.
 The value of this metric, if appropriate.

-### host

-String.
-Optional.
-The hostname of the service generating this event, if relevant.

-### tags

-Array of strings.
-Optional.
-Use tags to hint to the analyzer/dashboard how to display this metric.
-Understood metric types include:

-- `annotation`
-- `counter`
-- `gauge`
-- `histogram`

-Tags are *not* passed on to InfluxDB by the collector.
+If you do not pass a value field, it will be defaulted to `1`.

 ### status